pythagoreantree/Drones/README.md

 ###Database Initialization

-Do it before Maven or Docker commands (not docker-compose).
+Do it before maven or docker commands (not docker-compose).

-To init the posgres database for the project
+To init a posgres database for the project

 ```
 make docker-init-db